-I have a story to tell about how, once upon a time, I lived in a little white house with my mother, father, three sisters and two brothers.
+I have a story to tell about how, once upon a time, I lived in a little white house with my mother, father, three sisters, and two brothers.
 The house was often messy and always noisy.
-It stood tall against the abuses of 6 rowdy children, its worn in carpet padded the knees of newly crawling babies, and its rickety windows aided and abetted teens in way past curfew.
+It stood tall against the abuses of 6 rowdy children.
+Its worn-in carpet padded the knees of newly crawling babies, and its rickety windows aided and abetted teens in way past curfew.

-In the living room, my brother has the TV turned up way too loud and one room over my mother sits, glasses on, flawlessly playing the piano, totally undisturbed by the commotion going on around her.
+She is still in this little white house in my dreams, and nothing has changed except for me.
+In the living room, my brother has the TV turned up way too loud.
+One room over, my mother sits, glasses on, flawlessly playing the piano, totally undisturbed by the commotion around her.

-My mother's been gone for 6 years now and I live 360 miles away from my childhood home.
-So much has happened in this time and naturally a lot has changed.
-But last week I went home, my own two children in tow, to try and find those places where my mother's memory exists.
+My mother's been gone for 6 years now, and I live 360 miles away from my childhood home.
+So much has happened in this time, and naturally, a lot has changed.
+But last week, I went home, my own two children in tow, to try and find those places where my mother's memory exists.

 I wanted to photograph these places and tell you all about it, but finding her was far more challenging than expected.
 But I'll still tell you about it one day soon.

 To read more about the intersection of home and grief, check out the following articles:

 - Grief Tug of War: Holding on to Memories as Long as We Can

 - Saying Goodbye to a Home and Grieving Places Past

 We invite you to share your experiences, questions, and resource suggestions with the WYG community in the discussion section below.

 We wrote a book!